 Clomiphene citrate (Clomid®)

 This agent is used to induce ovulation, to correct irregular ovulation, to help increase egg production and to correct luteal phase deficiency.
 This drug acts as “anti-estrogen” and tricks the pituitary gland into producing more follicle stimulating hormone (FSH) and luteinizing hormone (LH), which, in turn, stimulates the ovaries to produce more eggs and follicles.
-The widely cited twin rate for women using clomiphene citrate is 5-8% and the triplet rate is 1%.
+The widely cited twin rate for patients using clomiphene citrate is 5-8% and the triplet rate is 1%.

 Over-the-counter ovulation predictor kits can help determine when ovulation will occur.
 These kits may help time when an increase in sexual intercourse is approrpiate, or an indication to visit the Center for intrauterine insemination (see below).

 Historically, clomiphene citrate has been the first line therapy for inducing ovulation in patients with PCOS and up to 80% of patients with PCOS will respond and ovulate.
 Recent data pitting clomiphene citrate against letrozole (see below) in patients with PCOS showed that live birth rates were higher in the patients who took letrozole.
 The findings of these results suggest that letrozole may be a better first line option.

 Clomiphene citrate 100mg with artificial insemination (IUI) remains the first line treatment of choice for unexplained infertility.